smcalilly/notes-and-resources/cs/imposters-syndrome/lambda-calculus.md

 function thing(x){return y}(x)
 ```

-"With this function: `λx.y`, it doesn’t matter what you pass into it, some value y will be returned.
-This is called the constant function as it returns a constant value of y no matter what you pass in for x."
+"With this function: `λx.y`, it doesn’t matter what you pass into it, some value `y` will be returned.
+This is called the constant function as it returns a constant value of `y` no matter what you pass in for `x`."

 ## bound and free variables
 there are rules when you apply a value to a function. in the function `λx.y (z)`, there are two variables: `x` and `y`.